unbanksytv/wt-notification-api/README.md

 specify them, all notifications that fulfill the remaining criteria will be broadcast to you.

+If possible, consider using unique webhook URLs for individual subscriptions to make eventual cancelling of selected subscriptions easier in case you lose / do not store subscription IDs (see the next section for more information).

 ### Cancelling a subscription

 If you want to cancel a subscription, you have two